 Plan F is considered first dollar coverage, all first-dollar coverage plans are going to be discontinued in the year of 2020 as part of the Medicare Access and CHIP Reauthorization Act of 2016.

 Beneficiaries on first-dollar coverage plans will be able to keep their plan, there’s no need to go switching plans unless you’re just looking for a better premium price.
 Also, as long as you’re Medicare eligible before 2020, you can continue to enroll in first-dollar coverage plans after they are discontinued.

 Since the High Deductible Plan F is being discontinued other first-dollar plans, the High Deductible plan G is going to hit the market in 2020.
 We expect to find out more when it gets closer to that time.

 Plan N is growing in popularity and is considered by many as the most affordable, full coverage plan option.
 You’re responsible for paying the Medicare Part B deductible.
 In addition, you’re responsible for a $20 copay for the doctor, including specialists, and $50 for the emergency room.

-The only thing that leaves you vulnerable are excess charges.
-An excess charge is an additional 15% that a provider can charge above the Medicare approved amount.
+The only thing that leaves you vulnerable is excess charges.
+An excess charge is an additional 15% that a provider can charge above the Medicare-approved amount.
 These are not common as more than 90% of providers accept Medicare assignment, meaning they agree not to charge the excess charge.